Old Florida Get-Away Anna Maria Island

 That was not a good idea and did not benefit the island community at all.
 The islanders found out the hard way that when you do not set up specific rules, or when you do not enforce those rules, you have something that looks like the "Old Wild West."
 So, that problem has been resolved and everybody (almost) does it by the book now.

 Booming tourism is good for the economy on the island, however, there are always two sides of a coin.
 Unfortunately, the boom has spoiled the character of the island in some spots.
 Quite a few of the original 1950's and 1960's era houses have been converted into large multi-family rental units or big single family Mc Mansions.

-Anna Maria is still a Lovely Island
+Anna Maria is a lovely tropical Island

 Fortunately, some people saw the writing on the wall early enough.
 Thanks to stricter rules, the "Old Florida Style" could be preserved.
 Many other barrier islands have done a less good job in conserving their sub-tropical character.
-It is at least a small comfort for the islanders who would love to turn back time.
+It is at least a small comfort for the Islanders who would love to turn back time.